mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 Crosstalk In Nearfield Monitoring By The Use Of A Physical Barrier" (in 2 parts:
 [part 1](https://www.aes.org/e-lib/browse.cfm?elib=5010), [part
 2](https://www.aes.org/e-lib/browse.cfm?elib=5009)), published in 1986.
 Their
-modeling and measurements demonstrates that comb filtering increases with correlation, thus the center image which is formed by fully correlated outputs is the most affected one.
+modeling and measurements demonstrate that comb filtering increases with correlation, thus the center image which is formed by fully correlated outputs is the most affected one.
 Floyd Toole also expresses his concerns about the change of the timbre of the center image caused by comb filtering in his seminal